Skip to main content

 For investment in the habitual residence of young people under 36 years of age

-Regulations: Article 32.11 Law 10/2017, of October 27, which consolidates the legal provisions of the Autonomous Community of La Rioja regarding own taxes and assigned taxes.
+Regulations: Article 32.11 Law 10/2017, of October 27, consolidating the legal provisions of the Autonomous Community of La Rioja regarding own taxes and transferred taxes.

 Amount and requirements for applying the deduction

-• 15 percent of the amounts paid in the year for the acquisition, construction, expansion or rehabilitation of the taxpayer's habitual residence provided that they are met the following requirements:
+• 15 percent of the amounts paid in the fiscal year for the acquisition, construction, extension or rehabilitation of the taxpayer's habitual residence, provided that the following requirements are met:

 1. That the home is located in the territory of the Autonomous Community of La Rioja.

-2. That the taxpayer is under 36 years old on the tax accrual date (normally December 31).
+2. That taxpayer is under 36 years of age on the tax accrual date (normally December 31).

 3. That the home constitutes or will constitute the habitual residence of the taxpayer .